 - How does Schulich align with your personal goals or attributes?

 - Think about the future, what it means to you and where you see yourself.

 - What events in your life have shaped who you are today?

 You will have five minutes to type your response to an opinion-based question.
-Once again, this is tough because the questions are very open ended so we would advise contacting an Admissions Consultant.
+Once again, this is tough because the questions are very open-ended.

 That being said, the questions typically revolve around your opinions on trade, economics, community and leadership.